Quasilinear P.D.Es, Interpolation spaces and H\"olderian mappings: Application to the regularity of the solution of a -Laplacian

-by Sobolev-Poincar\'e's inequality (see \cite{Rakobook} ) and
+by Sobolev-Poincar\'e's inequality (see \cite{Rakobook}), and

-by Theorem \ref{t3.1}.\\ From (\ref{eq312}) and (\ref{eq313}), we have
+by Theorem \ref{t3.1}.
+From (\ref{eq312}) and (\ref{eq313}), we have

-Since $n'(p-1)^*=m_3$, from Lemma \ref{l3.1} we derive the result. \HF The statement 2.) of Proposition \ref{p1} is then a consequence of the above Lemmas since $-\Delta_p u=f-V(\cdot;u)\in L^{n,1}$ if $u$ is a weak solution of (\ref{eq12}) for $f\in L^{n,1}(\O).$ The Cianchi-Mazja's result implies
+Since $n'(p-1)^*=m_3$, from Lemma \ref{l3.1} we derive the result. \HF Statement (2) of Proposition \ref{p1} is then a consequence of the above Lemmas since $-\Delta_p u=f-V(\cdot;u)\in L^{n,1}$ if $u$ is a weak solution of (\ref{eq12}) for $f\in L^{n,1}(\O).$ The Cianchi-Maz'ja's result implies

-This inequality (\ref{eq325}) and Lemma \ref{l3121} implies the estimate 2.) in Proposition \ref{p1}.\\
+This inequality (\ref{eq325}) and Lemma \ref{l3121} implies the estimate (2) in Proposition \ref{p1}.\\